mattlima/mooog/README.md

 ### Features
 Mooog provides a `MooogAudioNode` object that can wrap one or more AudioNodes.
-At a minumum, it exposes the methods of the wrapped Node (or the first in its internal chain, so you can talk to them just like the underlying AudioNode.
+At a minumum, it exposes the methods of the wrapped Node (or the first in its internal chain) so you can talk to them just like the underlying AudioNode.
 Many of them offer additional functionality.
 There are also utilities like an ADSR generator as well as functions to generate common waveshaping curves like Chebyshevs and `tanh`.